-- (2) Standards or interpretations issued, revised or amended, by IASB but not yet recognized by FSC at the date of issuance of the Group's financial statements are listed below. - (a) IFRS 15 "Revenue from Contracts with Customers"
+- (2) Standards or interpretations issued, revised or amended, which are endorsed by FSC, but not yet adopted by the Group are listed below. - (a) IFRS 15 "Revenue from Contracts with Customers"

 The core principle of the new Standard is for companies to recognize revenue to depict the transfer of promised goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
-An entity recognises revenue in accordance with that core principle by applying the following steps:
+An entity recognizes revenue in accordance with that core principle by applying the following steps: